8medom/SigFitTest/README.md

 # SigFitTest
 SigFitTest is a Python package to create realistic synthetic mutational catalogs and to evaluate tools for fitting mutational signatures.
+This page includes continuously [updated evaluation of fitting tools](#updated-results).

 ## Requirements